GoC-Spending/contracts-data-web/content/department/feddevontario.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Federal Economic Development Agency for Southern Ontario spent an estimated \$2.9M in 2021-2022 on contracts.
+Federal Economic Development Agency for Southern Ontario spent an estimated **\$2.9M in 2021-2022** on contracts.

+Across 204 contracts active since the start of the 2017-2018 fiscal year, 31 have at least one amendment (15%).
+Of contracts with amendments, the average increase in dollar value was 71% and the average number of amendments was 1.32.
+Cumulatively these amendments represent an increase of \$6.7M over the original contract values.

+The average contract duration was 0.77 years, and the average contract value (not including contracts under \$10k) was \$82.3K.
+The longest contract was 7.98 years.
+The largest contract by value (including amendments) was \$5.3M.

 {{< /entity_summary >}}

 ## Vendors